zesch/pydkpro/README.rst

 **Conversion from spaCy or NLTK to PyDKPro**

 PyDKPro also provides reverse functionality where a CAS object can be created from spaCy or NLTK output.
-In the following example, tokenization is performed using NLTK tweet tokenizer, but POS tagging is done with the DKPro wrapper of Stanford CoreNLP POS tagger using their fast.41 model:
+In the following example, tokenization is performed using NLTK tweet tokenizer, but POS tagging is done with the DKPro wrapper of Stanford CoreNLP POS tagger using their `fast.41` model:

+**REC:** Why is there no `from_nltk` method?
+Having using the loop to add the tokens seems strange.

 .. code-block:: python
+    from nltk.tokenize import TweetTokenizer

+    cas = Cas()
+    for token in TweetTokenizer().tokenize('Backgammon is one of the oldest known board games.'): cas.add_token(token)

     p = Pipeline()
     p.add(Component(type='pos_tagger'))
     p.build()

-    from nltk.tokenize import TweetTokenizer
-    cas = Cas()
-    for token in TweetTokenizer().tokenize('Backgammon is one of the oldest known board games.'): cas.add_token(token)
     cas = p.run(cas)

     # get tokens